department-of-veterans-affairs/content-build/src/site/README.md

 <details><summary>4.
 Register your GraphQL fragment into the preview server</summary>

-As of writing, there is a module located at `src/site/stages/build/drupal/graphql/GetLatestPageById.graphql.js` that contains the GraphQL query issued by the preview server when a user navigates to the route `/preview?nodeId=${nodeId}`.
+As of writing, there is a module located at `src/site/stages/build/drupal/graphql/GetLatestPagesByIds.graphql.js` that contains the GraphQL query issued by the preview server when a user navigates to the route `/preview?nodeId=${nodeId}`.
 It is a monolithic query that includes all of the fragments describing page-types.
-Follow the pattern in that file to add your module's GraphQL fragment into the `GetLatestPageById` GraphQL query.
+Follow the pattern in that file to add your module's GraphQL fragment into the `GetLatestPagesByIds` GraphQL query.

 </details>